joao-gueifao-924/bpc-challenge/README.md

 ### Git Submodules

 - **FoundationPose/**: Tracks [joao-gueifao-924/FoundationPose](https://github.com/joao-gueifao-924/FoundationPose.git).
-Regularly updated to the latest commit, providing the core pose estimation algorithm.
+Regularly updated to the latest commit, providing the core object pose estimation algorithm.
-- **opencv/bpc/bpc_baseline/**: Tracks [joao-gueifao-924/bpc_baseline](https://github.com/joao-gueifao-924/bpc_baseline) on the `single-yolo-model-grey-plus-depth` branch, ensuring compatibility with the latest detection and pose estimation pipelines.
+- **opencv/bpc/bpc_baseline/**: Tracks [joao-gueifao-924/bpc_baseline](https://github.com/joao-gueifao-924/bpc_baseline) on the `single-yolo-model-grey-plus-depth` branch, which provides YOLO11 2D object detection alongside main competition testing scripts, using ROS2.

 ## Commit History Highlights

 ### opencv/bpc (Subtree)

-Recent commit activity demonstrates an iterative and feature-driven development approach, including:
+This subtree is composed of the following:

-- **YOLO Model Integration**: Multiple commits updating the YOLO model usage, including switching to a single model and refining detection filtering.
+- **YOLO 11 Model Integration**: including switching from a baseline one-model-per-object-class approach to a single multi-class model. (**TODO: why did I decide to do this?**)
+- **FoundationPose Model Integration**: main inference script delegates on [FoundationPose]([joao-gueifao-924/FoundationPose](https://github.com/joao-gueifao-924/FoundationPose.git)) algorithm implementation to determine the pose of the objects previously detected by YOLO 11.
-- **Detection Filtering**: Added options to filter detections by object IDs and spatial constraints (e.g., x_range for background clutter).
+- **Detection Filtering**: Added options to filter detections provided by the YOLO model, based on hard-rules on the types/classes of objects and spatial constraints.
-- **ROI Cropping**: Enhanced pose estimation by cropping around detected objects.
-- **Visual Debugging**: Added 3D bounding box rendering for easier debugging.
-- **Performance Optimizations**: Dynamic image scaling based on GPU memory and Dockerfile improvements for CUDA/ROS2 integration.
-- **Submodule Updates**: Frequent updates to the `bpc_baseline` submodule, ensuring alignment with upstream changes and new features.
+- **Submodule Updates**: Frequent updates to the `bpc_baseline` submodule, ensuring alignment with upstream changes from competition organizers.

 ### FoundationPose (Submodule)